 Research Interests - Data Mining, Databases, Spatial Data Analytics.

-Brief Bio - I am a faculty in IIIT Delhi.
+Brief Bio - I am an Assocaite Professor in IIIT Delhi.
 I received my PhD in Computer Science and Engineering from the Department of Computer Science and Engineering at IIT Delhi in 2009.
 Before pursuing PhD, I completed my MTech in Information Systems from the Department of Computer Science and Engineering at NSIT Delhi in 2003.
 I have many publications in reputed conferences and referred journals.
 I have a couple of Projects from DST, India and Deity, India on problems related to Privacy in Location-based Services and Digitized Document Fraud Detection, respectively.

 Brief Bio - Rama Chellappa is a Distinguished University professor and a Minta Martin professor of engineering, and a professor in the ECE Department at the University of Maryland.
 He received the K. S. Fu Prize from the International Association of Pattern Recognition (IAPR).
 He is a recipient of the Society, Technical Achievement and Meritorious Service Awards from the IEEE Signal Processing Society and four IBM faculty Development Awards.
 He also received the Technical Achievement and Meritorious Service Awards from the IEEE Computer Society.
 At UMD, he received college and university level recognitions for research, teaching, innovation and mentoring of undergraduate students.
 In 2010, he was recognized as an Outstanding ECE by Purdue University.
 He was also recognized as the Distinguished Alumnus of the Indian Institute of Science, Bengaluru, India.
 He served as the editor-in-chief of the IEEE Transactions on Pattern Analysis and Machine Intelligence.
 He is a golden core member of the IEEE Computer Society, served as a Distinguished lecturer of the IEEE Signal Processing Society and as the president of the IEEE Biometrics Council.
 He is a fellow of the IEEE, IAPR, OSA, AAAS, ACM and the AAAI and holds six patents.